Myles Straw Player Props: Guardians vs. Pirates

 Myles Straw At The Plate

-- He has not gone deep in his 92 games this season.
+- He has not gone deep in his 93 games this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.